-1. All of the structure known as the road bridge, Riddell Road, Sunbury (B1), including main span, abutments and parapets, as marked on plan 602010 held by the Executive Director.

-2. All of the land surrounding the road bridge marked L1 on plan 602010 held by the Executive Director.
+- 1. All of the structure known as the Rail Bridge over Kismet Creek, near Rupertswood, Sunbury including the entire span, piers, parapets and abutments, as marked B1 on plan 602120 held by the Executive Director. - 2.
+All of the land surrounding the bridge, marked L1 on plan 602120 held by the Executive Director, being part of Crown Land vested in Victorian Rail Track.